graphops/docs/docs/mips-resources/workshops/workshop4.md

 **Why Launchpad?**

 Launchpad is designed to meet tomorrow’s needs.
-It provides a strong foundation for long-term multi-chain indexing and encodes our beliefs and principles about how large-scale infrastructure should be architected and operated.
+It provides a strong foundation for long-term multi-chain indexing and encodes GraphOps' beliefs and principles about how large-scale infrastructure should be architected and operated.

 ![MIPs Workshop #4 Agenda](/img/workshops/mips-workshop4-why-launchpad.png)